vakesz/SKIES-Page/_pages/issues.md

 - Need to inspect web client traces and Mobile API
 - Like counts are visible but interactions are disabled

+### Order of posts and activities do not match web

+- API returns items in non-chronological order with creation timestamps
+- Needs to be investigated whether this can be queryed otherwise or sorted client-side

 ### Comments may not load correctly for activities

 - Currently using posts endpoint instead of activities endpoint